laurakond/artly-api/TESTING.md

 ### User stories testing

-- APi functionality is reflective of the front-end application functionality, therefore a full user testing is noted in the Artly front-end repository.
+- APi functionality is reflective of the front-end application functionality, therefore full user testing is covered in the Artly front-end repository.
 You can find it [here](https://github.com/laurakond/artly/blob/main/TESTING.md#user-stories-testing).

 [Return to Table of Contents](#contents)